drougui/ppudd/README.md

 ## Synopsis

-This project provides the code of the PPUDD solver of \pi-POMDPs described in "Structured Possibilistic Planning Using Decision Diagrams", Nicolas Drougard, Florent Teichteil-Königsbuch, Jean-Loup Farges, Didier Dubois.
+This project provides the code of the solver of \pi-POMDPs PPUDD described in "Structured Possibilistic Planning Using Decision Diagrams", Nicolas Drougard, Florent Teichteil-Königsbuch, Jean-Loup Farges, Didier Dubois.

-It provides also the experiment proposed in "Qualitative Possibilistic Mixed-Observable MDPs" of the same authors, and the International Probabilistic Planning Competition (IPPC) 2014 simulations.
+It provides also the experiment proposed in "Qualitative Possibilistic Mixed-Observable MDPs" of the same authors, and the simulations of the International Probabilistic Planning Competition (IPPC) 2014.

 This is presented in the context of the rddlsim project, and using a library (for ADDs in C++) from the prism project.